selhorn/f5-openstack-docs/docs/lbaas/topic_neutron-bigip-command-mapping.rst

 Neutron to BIG-IP Command Mapping
 =================================

-When you issue a :code:`neutron lbaas` commands on your OpenStack Neutron controller, the |agent-longconfigures objects on your BIG-IP device(s).
+When you issue :code:`neutron lbaas` commands on your OpenStack Neutron controller, the |agent-long| configures objects on your BIG-IP device(s).
 Here, we provide some insight into what's happening behind the scenes.

 .. tip::